-In a first step, we show that the informational externality impacts subjects' behavior: the average experimentation intensity is lower, and subjects' payoffs are higher, in the strategic treatment.
-Secondly, we find evidence that, in the strategic treatment, subjects are adopting more sophisticated behaviors than in the control treatment.
+In a first step, we show that the informational externality impacts subjects' behavior.
+Average experimentation intensities are lower in the strategic treatment, and, in particular, in the belief region for which theory predicts free-riding to be an issue, subjects experiment significantly less in the strategic treatment, suggesting they are free-riding because of strategic concerns.
+Moreover, subjects' payoffs are higher in the strategic treatment, suggesting that they are taking advantage of the information produced by their partners.
+Further, subjects are adopting more sophisticated behaviors in the strategic treatment than in the control treatment.
 Players switch much more between safe and risky, and use cut-off strategies much less frequently, in the strategic treatment.
-Moreover, there is a larger proportion of time during which exactly one player is playing risky in the strategic treatment.
+Additionally, there is a larger proportion of time during which exactly one player is playing risky in the strategic treatment.
 If subjects were playing, or aiming to play, the best PBE, we should observe none of these differences.
 In this case, the only difference between the two treatments should consist in the increased speed of learning in the strategic treatment, with subjects' behavior otherwise the same across treatments.
-Indeed, subjects should pay attention to their partners' experimentation, as it gives them an additional signal for their own decision problem.
-Eye-tracking technology strongly indicates that subjects indeed understood the value of monitoring their partners' experimentation.

-We interpret our findings as showing that, while understanding the informational externality, subjects were not behaving, or aiming to behave, as in the best PBE.
-Incidentally, the behaviors we document are consistent with the qualitative predictions of any of KRC's (infinitely many) MPEs, which feature turn-taking for some intermediate range of beliefs.
-Further, the differences between the two treatments tend to be more pronounced for twoplayer groups than for groups of size three.
+We interpret our findings as showing that, while understanding the informational externality (since they achieved higher payoffs in the strategic treatment), subjects were not behaving, or aiming to behave, as in the best PBE.
+Rather, the behaviors we document are consistent with the qualitative predictions of any of KRC's (infinitely many) Markov perfect equilibria (MPE), which feature players' taking turns and alternating in the roles of free-riders and pioneers for some intermediate range of beliefs.
+Further, the differences between the two treatments tend to be more pronounced for two-player groups than for groups of size three.